getml/getml.com/docs/install/source/python-api.md

 # Python API from source

-If you want to install the [Python API][getml-suite-python-api] from the source, you will have to install the Engine separately unless you install the wheel file provided by following the steps for [building the Engine from source][compiling-from-source].
+If you want to install the [Python API][python-api-concepts] from the source, you will have to install the Engine separately unless you install the wheel file provided by following the steps for [building the Engine from source][compiling-from-source].

 ```bash